kylehraja/TributePage/README.md

 # TributePage
-A tribute page showing a timeline of the life of a person.
+A tribute page showing a timeline of a person.
 The web page was built using HTML and CSS.